summiyabese25seecs/TextBasedGame_Summiya.Sarah.Zoha/README.md

 # Roles
 **Summiya Aurangzeb:** Made the initial program logic and wrote the code for Escape Mystery Game.
 **Zoha Ahsan:** Managed readme and the documentation.
 **Sarah Shahid:** Made the program logic and designed a detailed flow chart.
+Also Added a floor map to the game code.

 ---